ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 # Secure Network Enclosure on the IBM Cloud
 Security is a major consideration for workloads deployed on public cloud.
 The need to create an isolated and secure network environment is central to the IaaS model of application deployment.
 Firewalls, routing and VPNs are all necessary
-components in creating an isolated secure enclosure, within which virtual machines and bare-metal servers can be deployed in multi-tier application topologies, while proving protection from risks on the public internet.
+components in creating an isolated secure enclosure, within which virtual machines and bare-metal servers can be securely deployed in multi-tier application topologies, while proving protection from risks on the public internet.

 This tutorial highlights how a Virtual Router Appliance (VRA) can be configured on the IBM Cloud to create a secure enclosure.